netbeez/beezkeeper-tutorial/docs/wifi-monitoring.md

 To enable band hopping, create two separate WiFi networks with the same SSID.
 In the first WiFi network configuration, force the agents to connect to the 2.4 GHz.
 In the second one, force the agents to connect to the 5.0GHz band.
 Lastly, add the two SSID into a hopping group.

+Please note, the 6.0 GHz is intended for WiFi agents that support WiFi 6.

 ![](assets/wifi-network-config-band-hopping.png)

+#### WiFi 6 / WPA3

+WiFi 6 represents a significant leap forward from WiFi 5, boasting speeds up to three times faster, lower latency, and increased device capacity, making it ideal for dense network environments and real-time applications like video conferencing.

+On the security front, WPA3, the latest WiFi security standard, offers robust authentication protocols and individualized data encryption, significantly enhancing network security over its predecessor WPA2.

+For those interested in upgrading their current agents to utilize WiFi 6 functionality, contacting the [NetBeez support team](mailto:support@netbeez.net).
+For more information on WiFi 6/WPA3, read about it in our documentation [here](https://netbeez.zendesk.com/hc/en-us/articles/24614621536653-WiFi-6-WPA3).

 ### Wired Tests on WiFi Agents

 WiFi sensors have the ability to run real-time tests on the ethernet interface.
 Wired tests on WiFi are enabled on a per-target basis.
 If enabled on a target with WiFi sensors assigned to it, those sensors will run that target's tests on the WiFi as well as the wired interface simultaneously.
 This feature is only available on the Network WiFi agents.